natintosh/intl_phone_number_input/README.md

     PhoneNumber.getRegionInfoFromPhoneNumber(String phoneNumber, [String isoCode])
 ```
 > Could throw an Exception if the phoneNumber isn't recognised its a good pattern to pass the country's isoCode or have '+' at the beginning of the string
+> isoCode could be null if PhoneNumber is not recognised

 # Usage